 - Magic: The Gathering: The designers split some synonymous roles of creatures amoung the five colours of Magic.
 It is possible for any Class Type to be in any colour, but the examples here assume where you can find the role 80% of the time.

 - Barbarians VS Berserkers: Both are classes that tend to live in the moment, and fight in the Red color pie.
-They are distinct, with "barbarians" being primitive and "berzerkers" having some way to increase their power, or being forced to attack each turn.
+They are distinct, with "barbarians" being primitive and "berserkers" having some way to increase their power, or being forced to attack each turn.

-- Soldier VS Warrior: A "soldier" is a part of a formal army, in White usually, sometimes blue.
-A "warrior" is usually alone, or in a loose horde, in the colours Red or Green.
+- Soldier VS Warrior: A "soldier" is a part of a formal army, in white usually, sometimes blue.
+A "warrior" is usually alone, or in a loose horde, in the red or green.

 - Warhammer 40,000:

 - Soldiers would be the Tau, Imperial Guard and Necrons.
 Both Tau and humans have a strict, no-nonsense approach to fighting and winning war, just with different tactics involved: the Tau are like the US Army, winning battles through superior technology and precise long-range firepower, while the Imperial Guard are more like the Soviet Army, winning through bloody attrition and sheer weight of firepower and manpower.
 The Necrons are unthinking constructs with little in the way of a warrior culture, but are fanatically determined to slay every living thing they can get their metal hands on.

 - Warriors would be the Orks and Eldar.
 The Eldar have a warrior culture that has been refined over thousands of years, and view war as just as much an art form as painting or singing.
 The eldar, however, will have nothing against dirty tactics.
 As for the Orks, WAAAAGH IZ JUST A BLOODY GUD LAWFF AN' EVEN DA RUNTIEST OF BOYZ LOVES IT.